roadwarriorslive/Pipulate/README.rst

 Pipulate is mostly about Python and Pandas.
 You could replace gs.pipulate() and gs.populate() with pd.read_csv() and pd.to_csv() and take Google Sheets out of the equation entirely, or use Excel instead of GSheets by swapping PyExcel for GSpread.
+There's also a new library pygsheets that does a few more things like named ranges and limited formatting I may switch to.
+Doesn't matter, because Pipulate is a lightweight wrapper to provide a lightweight spreadsheet manipulation API.

 My thinking is that if you have to learn and master one tool for this sort of data manipulation, it might as well be Python/Pandas.
+Shove all the complexity onto pandas... it's going to be around for awhile... and not cost you anything.

 ****************************************
 Cheerleading for Anaconda, Jupyter Notebook and Pandas